Revised January 30, 2021

 Likewise, Dr. Bruce Logan of Pennsylvania State University has conducted extensive research on microbial fuel cells.
 They produce electricity from sewage.

-Several companies are working to scale the ides up for commercial use.
+Several companies are working to scale the ideas up for commercial use.

 I searched “university sustainability research” to see what else I could find.
 Universities’ pages on sustainability tout their commitment to sustainability.
 They describe overall themes and ideals.
 They praise the excellence of their faculty.

-Most of them do not mention or link to specific projects of individuals on their faculty.
-Penn State’s, for example, provides no way to learn about Dr. Logan’s work.
+Penn State’s web page, for example, provides no way to learn about Dr. Logan’s work.
 Here are a few exceptions:

 Zachary Holman of Arizona State University is working on redesigning silicon solar cells.
 The current generation of silicon solar cells has a solar energy conversion efficiency of no more than 24%.
 Expansion of solar energy depends in part on making more efficient cells.
 Holman’s team is layering elements from Groups III and V of the periodic table.
 They can potentially achieve 30% efficiency.